(page last reviewed 7 Oct 2022)

 - Planning and Resources Committee for approval of additional resources

-- The Technology Enabled Learning (TEL) Service for designing a blended curriculum and making most effective use of digital tools for teaching and learning.
+- The Blended Learning Service for designing a blended curriculum and making most effective use of digital tools for teaching and learning.

 - The International Student Office for possible implications on international students